info340a-wi24/project-info-340-ab-group-4/README.md

 * Can change Username in Account Settings
 * After changing Username, the page will automatically reload and the "Welcome back, {username} will display the user's updated username

+### 5. Carousel
+* Users can click through events on home page using arrows
+* The carousel will automatically move to another event periodically
+* Infinite loop (will reset to front once it reaches the end)